nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `type -p HDB`
 Examples:
 * `type -p HDB condo` returns all properties that are HDBs or Condos

+### Selecing a property: `select -p INDEX`

+Selects the specified property in the address book, for its details to be displayed.

+Format: `select -p INDEX`

+* Selects the property at the specified `INDEX`.
+* The index refers to the index number shown in the displayed property list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The GUI changes to display just the selected property in the property directory, while clients interested in that property are shown in the client directory.

 ### Clearing all entries : `clear`